-Expressions of interest for appointment to the Local Government Code of Conduct Panel - Persons with local government experience
+Expressions of interest for appointment to the Local Government Code of Conduct Panel

-The Minister for Local Government, the Hon Nic Street MP, is inviting expressions of interest from persons with suitable experience in local government for appointment to the Code of Conduct Panel.
-The Panel is established under section 28K of the Local Government Act 1993 (the Act) and is responsible for determining complaints against councillors under the Model Code of Conduct, which has been adopted by all Tasmanian councils.
+The Minister for Local Government and Planning, the Hon Kerry Vincent MLC, is inviting expressions of interest from suitably qualitied persons for appointment to the Code of Conduct Panel.
+The Panel is established under section 28K of the Local Government Act 1993 (the Act) and is responsible for determining complaints against councillors under the Code of Conduct made by the Minister under the Local Government (Code of Conduct) Order 2024.